ConsoleMage/inventory-hub/README.md

 # inventory-hub

+This is the peer-graded assignment for "Full-Stack Integration," the seventh course in a 12-course series in the Microsoft Full-Stack Developer Professional Certificate program.

+A project template for creating a Blazor app that runs on WebAssembly.
+This template can be used for web apps with rich dynamic user interfaces (UIs).

 ## Introduction

 Imagine you are part of a development team tasked with building InventoryHub, an inventory management system for a small business.
 The application must allow users to view product details from a back-end API.
 Your goal is to create the integration between the front-end (Blazor) and the back-end (Minimal API).